tftpkit/TFTPD64/README.md

 For advanced users, the strength is predictable behavior and tight control over service scope: bind services to specific NICs, isolate the working directory, and tune transfer parameters for noisy LANs.
 The TFTP engine supports concurrent sessions and common option negotiation (for example blksize, tsize, and timeout), while detailed per-request logging helps you trace client IPs, requested paths, retries, and error conditions during iterative troubleshooting.
 The DHCP module can advertise PXE settings such as next-server and bootfile name (DHCP options 66/67), along with lease pools, router, and DNS.
 When enabled, the lightweight DNS and SNTP services can cover isolated segments that lack upstream infrastructure, keeping boot environments deterministic.

-Treat TFTPD64 as an operational tool rather than an internet-facing service: harden the host, segment the network, and enforce Windows Firewall rules plus directory permissions.
-It also pairs well with packet captures and Wireshark during low-level triage.
-When used this way, it serves as a reliable edge tool for imaging workflows, lab automation, and fast incident response.
+Use TFTPD64 as an operational utility, not an internet-exposed service: secure the host, isolate the network segment, and apply strict Windows Firewall rules along with proper directory permissions.
+It integrates effectively with packet captures and Wireshark during low-level troubleshooting.
+In this role, it becomes a dependable edge solution for imaging workflows, lab automation, and rapid incident response.